 - If you are a high-net-worth couple, you should consider hiring a financial advisor during your divorce.

-collaborative divorce are far more cost-effective than a contentious or litigated divorce.
+- Divorce mediation and collaborative divorce are far more cost-effective than a contentious or litigated divorce.
 With these divorces, the goal is to preserve as much of the marital estate as possible so the divorce costs are minimized and the assets are protected.

 These are some basic financial tips during divorce.
 To learn more about having a financially successful divorce, contact our San Diego divorce law firm today!